True131072/9007199254740992/README.md

 # 9007199254740992

+The grid is 8x8

+Now, you can use AI if you want to

 A small clone of [1024](https://play.google.com/store/apps/details?id=com.veewo.a1024), based on [Saming's 2048](http://saming.fr/p/2048/) (also a clone).

 Made just for fun.
 [Play it here!](https://true131072.github.io/9007199254740992/)